Shopping at Walmart saves you money.

 In this case, the rebate is from the manufacturer or distributor of the goods, and not from the shop, making it more flexible if you don’t have many big-name stores in your town.

-You can use it every day on goods like milk, eggs, and other groceries.
+You can use it every day for goods like milk, eggs, and other groceries.

-Good advice whatever store you’re shopping in, if a big-name store has an own brand it will be of good quality, and probably supplied by one of the name brand manufacturers.
+Good advice whatever store you’re shopping in, if a big-name store has its own brand it will be of good quality, and probably supplied by one of the name brand manufacturers.

 The idea is that name brand manufacturers have to spend money on advertising, therefore, the brand name goods have to sell at a higher price.

 Walmart has a bunch of its own generic brands, the most well-known one being the Great Value.

 It will usually be cheaper than the branded item, and if you don’t have a coupon for the branded item that reduces it below the Great Value price, save by buying Walmart’s own brand.

 34. Use Favado

 Update: Favado is no longer available.